C0braD3v/TheSimpsonsQuoteAPI-SDK-NODE/README.md

 # Simpsons-Quotes
-A NodeJs SDK for [The SimpsonsQuote API](https://github.com/JLuboff/TheSimpsonsQuoteAPI).
+An API Wrapper for [The SimpsonsQuote API](https://github.com/JLuboff/TheSimpsonsQuoteAPI).

 # Usage